Security considerations for accessing apps remotely with Microsoft Entra application proxy

 You don't need to open inbound connections to the corporate network.

-Application Proxy connectors only use outbound connections to the Azure AD Application Proxy service, which means that there is no need to open firewall ports for incoming connections.
+Application Proxy connectors only use outbound connections to the Microsoft Entra application proxy service, which means that there is no need to open firewall ports for incoming connections.
 Traditional proxies required a perimeter network (also known as DMZ, demilitarized zone, or screened subnet) and allowed access to unauthenticated connections at the network edge.
 This scenario required investments in web application firewall products to analyze traffic and protect the environment.
 With Application Proxy, you don't need a perimeter network because all connections are outbound and take place over a secure channel.

-For more information about connectors, see Understand Azure AD Application Proxy connectors.
+For more information about connectors, see Understand Microsoft Entra application proxy connectors.

 Cloud-scale analytics and machine learning